-if a sample engine is presented for sealing in Option I. above, then any different specification engines may be represented by parts only.
+Any different specification engines may be represented by parts only.
 Only the parts that are different from the initial sample engine are required to be presented, in a container suitable for security sealing.

 - g) The above approval procedure applies to all engines used by the rider, including any extra engines taken, above the allocated number of engines (Art.
 2.4.3.3.4). - h) The engines from a Manufacturer who qualifies for concessions, according to Art.
 2.4.2, are exempt from these engine approval regulations.
 The period of the exemption is defined according to Art.
 2.4.2.3.